 - Lack of Minerals and Vitamins: It is needless to say that an insufficient amount of micronutrients such as minerals and vitamins can lead to a wide array of health problems such as depression, weight gain, and fatigue.
 Any successful and effective keto diet should always contain multiple low-carb and nutrient-dense foods.
 In other words, it simply means having more vegetables.
 The best way to combat this problem is to vary your diet on a daily basis.
 It is important for you to note that not every food has the same level of nutrient value.
 It will also help if you eat according to the season and always include plenty of leafy greens and vegetables such as mushrooms, and pumpkins.
 It also includes eggs, avocados, organ meats, broccoli, and bone broth.

 - Insufficient Electrolytes: Although this is also a part of the micronutrients, the importance of electrolytes is pretty high.
 There may be situations wherein you may experience various keto flu symptoms such as muscle aches, weakness, and fatigue, along with nausea and brain fog.
 Such situations demand an intake of electrolytes.
 When you initiate a keto diet, your body burns through stored glucose.
 As a result of this, you may end up urinating more than normal.
 This is simply because your body also releases stored water.
 The best way to fix this problem is to have electrolytes that will also include various minerals such as magnesium, calcium, potassium, and sodium.
-You may either have an electrolyte supplement or include low-carb and nutrient-dense foods to your daily diet.
+You can either have an electrolyte supplement or include low-carb and nutrient-dense foods to your daily diet.
+If you decide to choose the former route then perhaps these Energy Renew reviews may be of use so that you can make an informed decision on what supplement to take.

 - Skipping Meal Plan: It will be very simple for you to maintain a keto diet if you can plan it all in advance.
 It will be helpful for you to have some keto-friendly foods in hand.
 This is highly recommended during the initial days of your keto diet when your body naturally craves for more carbs.
 When you think about fixing this problem you need to decide 2 days a week when you need to go out for grocery shopping.
 Prepare your keto meals for the week and also store them for later use.
 If you have keto foods in hand, it will keep you from ordering pizzas that will surely kick you out of ketosis.